privacy-tech-lab/gpc-web-crawler/README.md

   - uspapi_before_gpc: return value of calling the USPAPI before a GPC opt out signal was sent
   - uspapi_after_gpc: return value of calling the USPAPI after a GPC opt out signal were sent
   - usp_cookies_before_gpc: the value of the US Privacy String in an HTTP cookie before a GPC opt out signal was sent
-  - usp_cookies_before_gpc: the value of the US Privacy String in an HTTP cookie after a GPC opt out signal was sent
+  - usp_cookies_after_gpc: the value of the US Privacy String in an HTTP cookie after a GPC opt out signal was sent
+  - OptanonConsent_before_gpc: The isGpcEnabled string from One Trust’s OptanonConsent cookie before a GPC opt out signal was sent.
+The user is opted out if isGpcEnabled=1, and the user is not opted out if isGpcEnabled=0.
+If the cookie is present but does not have an isGpcEnabled string, we return “no_gpc”.
+  - OptanonConsent_after_gpc: The isGpcEnabled string from One Trust’s OptanonConsent cookie after a GPC opt out signal was sent.
+The user is opted out if isGpcEnabled=1, and the user is not opted out if isGpcEnabled=0.
+If the cookie is present but does not have an isGpcEnabled string, we return “no_gpc”.

 ## 4. Limitations/Known Issues
 Since we are using Selenium and a VPN to visit the sites we analyze, there are some limitations to the sites we can analyze.